grenmester/HMC-Homework-Template/README.md

 # texTemplate
-Pyton script to quickly and easily create TeX templates for your homework assignments.
+Pyton script to quickly and easily create TeX templates for your homework assignments!